yoshuawuyts/knowledge/data/schedule/vacation.md

 - smaller airports often have better prices
 - check if the flight no. you're planning to go on is available somewhere else, sometimes the same flight is available for less somewhere else

+# Planning a trip
+- Investigate when you want to travel first, off-season can save 80% in costs
+- Check out what you can do in the towns you're heading at.
+Make a day by day plan.
+- Never _just go somewhere_, planning on site is a waste of vacation time.